Indiana State University: History

+As the State Normal School, its core mission was to educate elementary and high school teachers.

+The school awarded its first baccalaureate degrees in 1908 and the first master's degrees in 1928.
+In 1929, the Indiana State Normal School was renamed as the Indiana State Teachers College, and in 1961, it was renamed Indiana State College due to an expanding mission.
+In 1965, the Indiana General Assembly renamed the college as Indiana State University in recognition of increasing student population and expansion of degrees offered.

 A seminary building was constructed and later used for Vigo Collegiate Institute.
 After several years the school closed and the property sold to be part of a public institution of education.
 It is now part of the Indiana State University campus.